telerik/kendo-ui-core/docs/controls/editors/upload/validation.md

 As of the Kendo UI 2016 Q3 release the Upload supports file validation&mdash;selected files can be validated against their extensions and size.

-The example below demonstrates a sample configuration for validation.
+The following example demonstrates a sample configuration for validation.

 ###### Example